kkocdko/kblog/source/posts/20210405-1518 Backup Data from VSCode Web.md

 VSCode Web (like VSCode Remote, GitHub Codespaces) saves user data in [IndexedDB](https://developer.mozilla.org/docs/Web/API/IndexedDB_API) which will be lost if you clear the browser storage.

-This code snippet enable you to export and import the user data.
+This code snippet enables you to export and import the user data.
 Run on DevTools, please **save your work** before doing anything!

 ## Code